“Lost” varieties re-discovered

 MAN was founded in 1993 largely as a reaction to the decline of traditional orchards and consequent loss of varieties, our main objective was to re-discover and keep in cultivation old varieties of top fruit- particularly those associated with Wales and the Welsh Marches.
 At our first presentation at the Malvern Autumn Fruit Show in 1995, we mounted a display of unknown apple varieties seeking help in their identification from visitors.
 This evoked lots of interest but only one name.
 We also displayed a poster of “WANTED” apples.

-Since 1993 more than 30 varieties of old dessert and cooking apples have been re-found.
+Since 1993 many varieties of old dessert and cooking apples have been re-found.
 Most are listed in ‘Orchard Gleanings’ in Apples and Pears (2014) though a few have been authenticated since, notably Bringewood Pippin, Round Winter Nonesuch, and Spring Grove Codlin.
 We show examples of the fruit for comparison with details from reference works (see Accreditation).

 There are three chief ways ‘lost’ varieties have been re-found